Get

 Weight: 50–95 pounds

 This is a multi-purpose breed with an athletic build, well-toned muscles, and impressive agility.
-While at work, the Catahoula Leopard Dog maintain a serious demeanor.
+While at work, the Catahoula Leopard Dog maintains a serious demeanor.
 However, they’re easygoing and playful when with companions in their home environment.
 They also happen to be sensitive, so positive reinforcement is the best way to train and manage this dog as time goes on.

 12. Treeing Walker Coonhound